What if the central idea we’re all taught about morality is wrong?

 * * * * * *

 In Defense of Selfishness is a cultural analysis of a deeply ingrained idea, one that influences our most important personal and political choices.
 The book makes the case—a sober, meticulous case—against the tenets of altruism.
 It shows that what altruism demands is not, as many superficially believe, that you respect the rights of your neighbor and refrain from acting like Attila the Hun, but that you subordinate yourself to others.
 Altruism entails not benevolence and cooperation, but servitude.
 Whether you are told to sacrifice by liberals in order to provide for the medically uninsured or by conservatives in order to preserve your community’s traditions, the code of altruism insists that the needs of others take precedence over your own interests.
-It declares that whenever you have something others lack, you have a duty to sacrifice for their sake.
+It declares that you have a duty to sacrifice for their sake.

 The book asks why the fact that someone needs your money makes him morally entitled to it, while the fact that you’ve earned it, doesn’t.
 It explains why altruism leads to the opposite of social harmony: continual conflict.
 It scrupulously demonstrates, in theory and in nuts-and-bolts practice, the injustice and the destructiveness of self-sacrifice.
 And it offers a rational, non-predatory alternative.